NataliaCichonska/AIA-assignments/django/README.md

 done iii.
 Minimum rating.
 b.
 A guest viewer can view the details of a movie by clicking on an item in the search list.
 Details of a movie contain the following informations:
-ii.
+done ii.
 Average rating of a movie,
-iii.
+done iii.
 Cross reference to IMDB,
-iv.
+done iv.
 Image gallery with one image dedicated as a front image
-v.
+done v.
 List of comments to the movie
-e.
+done e.
 Logged in users can post a comment under a movie.
 [N]
 1. Prepare templates for (the templates should extend the layout template):
 done a. the home page - the home page consists of:
 done i. a brief introduction to the portal (you can fill it with lorem)